About Boston University Summer Term

 For more information on what to do in Boston, visit our Boston in the Summer page.

-A member of the Association of American Universities (AAU), Boston University is accredited by the New England Association of Schools and Colleges, Inc. The individual schools and colleges of the University carry additional accreditation in their respective fields.
+Boston University is accredited by the New England Association of Schools and Colleges, Inc. The individual schools and colleges of the University carry additional accreditation in their respective fields.
+The University is a member of the Association of American Universities, an invitation-only group of 62 of North America’s most prestigious research universities.